 Shorter.
 Skill-focused.
 Work-relevant.

-These are the top criteria that today’s learners are using to sort through their (ever-increasing) options for education.
+These are the top criteria that many learners are now using to sort through their (increasing) options for education.
 To adapt, many colleges and universities are exploring development of more focused, short-term, and stackable microcredentials.
 Building these credentials effectively, so that they deliver maximum ROI to students while making the most of your existing program portfolio, requires clarity in two key areas: The skills employers are looking for and the skills you teach.

 1) The skills employers are looking for (and list in their job postings)